> Travel to Thailand > Northern Provinces > Chiang Mai > Chiang Mai: how to choose the right trek?

 The jungle.

-We often forget it, but in the cold season (mid-November to mid-February), it can be cool in the evening and at night.
-Take warm clothes and make sure there is enough bedding (this is usually the case since you will have blankets).
+It's often forgotten, but in the cold season (mid-November to mid-February), it can get chilly in the evenings and at night.
+Bring warm clothes and make sure you have enough bedding (this is usually the case since you'll have blankets).

 3. The trek and its activities